 Hashem spoke to Moshe in the Sinai Desert, in the Tent of Meeting on the first day of the second month, in the second year after the exodus from the land of Egypt, saying.
 Take the sum of all the congregation of the children of Israel, by families following their fathers’ houses; a head count of every male according to the number of their names.
 From twenty years old and upwards, all who are fit to go out to the army in Israel, you shall count them by their legions you and Aaron.
 With you there shall be a man from each tribe, one who is head of his father’s house.
 These are the names of the men who shall stand with you; for [the tribe of] Reuben, Elitzur the son of Shedeur.
 For [the tribe of] Simeon, Shelumiel the son of Zurishaddai.
 For [the tribe of] Judah, Nahshon the son of Amminadab.
 For [the tribe of] Issachar, Nethanel the son of Zu’ar.
 For [the tribe of] Zebulun, Eliab the son of Helon.
 For the children of Joseph: for [the tribe of] Ephraim, Elishama the son of Ammihud; for [the tribe of] Manasseh, Gamliel the son of Pedazur.
 For [the tribe of] Benjamin, Abidan the son of Gideoni.
 For [the tribe of] Dan, Ahi’ever the son of Ammishaddai.
 For [the tribe of] Asher, Pagi’el the son of Ochran.
 For [the tribe of] Gad, Eliasaph the son of De’uel.
 For [the tribe of] Naphtali, Ahira the son of Enan.
 These were the ones summoned by the congregation, the princes of the tribes of their fathers; they are the heads of the thousands of Israel (Num.
 1:1-16).

 Aside from the names of the nesi’im, there is precious little information that we have about them.
 The most we know is that these same nesi’im appear three more times in the book of Bamidbar.
-In next week’s Parshah, appropriately titled “Nasso,” the nesi’im organize the nation into the four flag-formations according to which it was to travel and to camp in the desert (Num.
+Later in this week’s Parshah, the nesi’im organize the nation into the four flag-formations according to which it was to travel and to camp in the desert (Num.
 2:1-34).
-They also offer a series of sacrifices to inaugurate the newly-constructed Tabernacle (Num.
+In next week’s Parshah, appropriately titled “Nasso,” they offer a series of sacrifices to inaugurate the newly-constructed Tabernacle (Num.
 7:1-89).
-In the Parshah that follows, “Beha’alotcha,” the nesi’im march the nation, for the first time, according to the formation established a few chapters earlier, as the long-awaited procession to Canaan commences (Num.
+And in the Parshah that follows that, “Beha’alotcha,” the nesi’im march the nation, for the first time, according to the formation established a few chapters earlier, as the long-awaited procession to Canaan commences (Num.
 10:12-28).

 Following Beha’alotcha, the next Parshah in the book of Bamidbar is “Shelach.”
 In this Parshah, as in the three Parshahs that precede it, the nesi’im once again play a prominent role: in this case, they are sent to Canaan to gather intelligence that will aid the Israelites during their impending invasion.
 Surprisingly, however, none of the nesi’im that appear in the previous three Parshahs are invited to participate in this mission; instead, a totally different group is chosen: